cmac-duke/pdEnvironmentMachine/PD-CLI.md

 **audio_pwm_mode=2**

 Before using the audio for the first time, you should run **amixer cset numid=3 1** to ensure that HDMI is not selected as the audio output path.
 OMXplayer should be forced to use "local" as the sound output route.

+To configure input, you need a mic: use pd -nogui -listdev to list available devices by number use pd -nogui -audioindev “device number" filename.pd & to launch a patch using a specific input

+-nogui: runs PD without launching the GUI.
+You’ll get errors if you try to launch a file without this and you have no display (e.g. ssh)
+&: runs PD in the background, so you can issue other shell commands while a patch is running